TradingView – Supertrend (Automated Trading)

 Parameters

-See below screenshots to understand how to set the parameters of the strategy as well as contracts (or quantity).
+See the screenshots below to understand how to set the parameters of the strategy as well as the contracts (or quantity).

-Important: Make sure you set the session ending time at least 2 minutes before your broker’s intraday square-off time.
+Important: Set the session ending time at least 2 minutes before your broker’s intraday square-off time.

 Supertrend Parameters